-It wasn’t a long walk from Saitou’s house to their destination, though it took more time than it had the other direction since Sano had run to fetch his reluctant lover to come see it.
+Their destination lay not far from Saitou’s house, though the distance took longer to cover than it had the other direction since Sano had run to fetch his reluctant lover to come see.
 When Sano left the street, however, for the space where a couple of trees grew and the ground sloped up to a hill that stood behind two properties, Saitou complained again.
 “I will arrest you before I’ll let you make it look like I’m party to your trespassing.”

 Sano rolled his eyes jovially.
 “Well, if you hurry up, we’ll be past their houses before anyone even starts to wake up.”

-They’d been walking mostly in shadow until they reached the top of the hill, the houses of Saitou’s neighborhood having blocked the rising moon.
+They’d been walking mostly in shadow until they topped the rise, the houses of Saitou’s neighborhood having blocked the ascending moon.
 But as they emerged from the trees and looked out, there seemed to be a surplus of light.
 Even after coating the downward slope of the hill and the treetops and the roofs below, it made the very air feel heavy and sparkling, and the river appeared full of that rather than water.

 “Well?”
 Saitou demanded when they’d stood still for almost a minute.